-Until I developed an allergy to an unknown substance I never considered how many items are made in a factory that uses nuts.
+Until I developed an allergy to an unknown substance, I never considered how many items are made in a factory that uses nuts.
 And if you are a label reader like I am, then you will know how many savoury products contain sugar.
 As a person intolerant to sucrose I have learnt to make a lot of condiments from scratch.
 This means I know exactly what goes in to what I am eating.
 Recently we were given a large yellow fin tuna and Dave and ate the trimmings sashimi style.
 I made fresh wasabi but I didn’t have any pickled ginger to go with it.
 The next day I took some of the fresh ginger I always have in my kitchen and made some.
-It is easy to make and stores well and I will make sure to always have a jar of pickled ginger in my fridge from now on.
-I have found the pickled ginger to be very versatile and have served it with many savoury dishes.
+It is easy to make and stores well and I will make sure to always have a jar of this in my fridge from now on.
+I have found this condiment to be very versatile and have served it with many savoury dishes.
 It also goes perfectly well in desserts.

 do you eat pickled ginger?

 - 30 g fresh root ginger, peeled and sliced extremely thinly

 - 5 g coarse salt

 - 30 g fructose

 - 5 pink peppercorns